 We have shared residents’ concerns with Surrey Heartlands primary care access board and the Chief Executive of the Surrey and Sussex Community Pharmacy Board.

 We have also shared concerns more locally.
 For example, we discussed the problems residents were having with medicine at the Guildford and Waverley Quality, Performance and Assurance Committee.
-As a result, a subgroup has been formed to better understand the challenges with medicine shortages and how best to communicate with residents about the services., ensuring that local people have the information they need in order to obtain the medications they rely on.
+As a result, a subgroup has been formed to better understand the challenges with medicine shortages and how best to communicate with residents about the services, ensuring that local people have the information they need in order to obtain the medications they rely on.

 Hospitals